DIY can be a fun hobby. It’s so rewarding when you can skip hiring tradespeople and complete home improvement tasks by yourself.

-If you are renovating your home then you could be exposed to hazardous particles in the air such as asbestos, fibreglass and mould.
+If you are renovating your home, you could be exposed to hazardous particles in the air such as asbestos, fibreglass, sawdust and mould.

-If you’re a keen DIYer then spend a little more for a reusable mask so you don’t have to keep buying disposable masks which will waste money and create unnecessary waste.
+If you’re a keen DIYer then it’s worth spending a little more for a respirator with interchangeable filters so you don’t have to keep buying disposable masks which will waste money and create unnecessary waste.

 If you’re lugging heavy materials around then it’s a good idea to protect your feet with safety toed boots.